libprima/PRIMA.jl/README.md

   require the objective function to be differentiable.

-- [NOMAD](https://github.com/bbopt/NOMAD.jl) is an interface to the *Mesh Adaptive Direct Search algorithm* (MADS) designed for difficult blackbox optimization problems.
+- [NOMAD](https://github.com/bbopt/NOMAD.jl) is an interface to the *Mesh Adaptive Direct Search algorithm* (MADS) designed for difficult black-box optimization problems.

-Formally, these algorithms are designed to solve problems of the form:
+Formally, the algorithms provided by `PRIMA` are designed to solve problems of the form:

 ``` julia
 min f(x)    subject to   x ∈ Ω ⊆ ℝⁿ